-For calendar year 2019, the Plan's investment portfolio returned 17.0% gross-of-fees.
-With annual fees of approximately 0.5%, this equates to a return of 16.5% net-of-fees, a return well above the current Actuarial Assumed Rate-of-Return (ROR) of 7.0%.
+For calendar year 2020, the Plan's investment portfolio returned 8.6% gross-of-fees.
+With annual investment management fees of approximately 0.5%, this equates to a return of 8.1% net-of-fees, a return above the current Actuarial Assumed Rate-of-Return (ROR) of 7.0%.

-The strength of 2019 offsets the negative return of the previous calendar year, producing an above-par fiveyear gross-of-fees return of 8.1%.
-The volatile nature of individual years is why, from an operational point of view, the Plan uses a "smoothed" five-year return methodology to monitor interim progress.
-SCERA's performance over twenty-five years is 8.5% gross-offees, which on an after-fee basis is broadly in-line with the long-term expectations that pertained to the period.
-Given the long-term nature of the Plan, we view this to be a more relevant return.
+Four of the last five calendar years have produced returns greater than the assumed ROR, which more than offset the negative return from 2018, producing an above-par five-year gross-of-fees return of 9.4%.
+To monitor interim progress, we tend to look more toward "smoothed" five-year returns rather than focusing on the more volatile nature of annual returns.
+SCERA's performance over twenty-five years is 7.8% gross-offees, which on an after-fee basis is broadly in-line with our long-term expectations.
+Given the long-term nature of the Plan, this return is arguably even more relevant.